Virginia Tech vs. LSU Predictions & Picks - Women's NCAA Tournament Final Four

 Virginia Tech Performance Insights

-- The Hokies' +535 scoring differential (outscoring opponents by 15.3 points per game) is a result of scoring 72.4 points per game (52nd in college basketball) while allowing 57.1 per contest (26th in college basketball).
+- With 68.9 points per game in ACC contests, Virginia Tech is averaging 3.5 fewer points per game in conference games compared to its season average (72.4 PPG).

-- With 68.9 points per game in ACC tilts, Virginia Tech is tallying 3.5 fewer points per game in conference games compared to its overall average (72.4 PPG).
+- When playing at home, the Hokies are scoring 8.4 more points per game (75.5) than they are when playing on the road (67.1).

-- Offensively, the Hokies have fared better at home this year, putting up 75.5 points per game, compared to 67.1 per game on the road.
+- Virginia Tech gives up 53.2 points per game at home this season, compared to 61.9 in away games.

-- In their last 10 games, the Hokies have been putting up 68.9 points per contest, an average that's a little lower than the 72.4 they've scored over the course of the 2022-23 season.
+- The Hokies have seen a decrease in scoring lately, racking up 68.9 points per game in their last 10 contests, 3.5 points fewer than the 72.4 they've scored this season.

 LSU Performance Insights

-- The Lady Tigers have played worse offensively in their last 10 games, tallying 72.4 points per contest, 9.4 fewer points their than season average of 81.8.
+- In their previous 10 games, the Lady Tigers are scoring 72.4 points per game, compared to their season average of 81.8.

 © 2023 Data Skrive.
 All rights reserved.